Finite resource performance of small satellite-based quantum key distribution missions: SatQKD using BBM92 in uplink or downlink configurations

-The study considered various transmitter and receiver diameters, while \SI{50}{\cm} and \SI{30}{\cm}, respectively, were baselined and will be assumed here.
-Optical losses were calculated from the contributions of numerically modeled diffraction given a central obstruction (secondary mirror), an assumed mean pointing error of \SI{2}{microrad}, atmospheric attenuation modeled by MODTRAN 5 for a ``rural'' profile with \SI{5}{\km} visibility, and Hufnagel--Valley model of atmospheric turbulence at sea-level.
+Here, we consider a transmitter and receiver diameter of \SI{50}{\cm} and \SI{30}{\cm} respectively as the baseline configuration.
+Optical losses were calculated from the contributions of numerically modeled diffraction given a central obstruction (secondary mirror), an assumed mean pointing error of \SI{2}{microrad}, atmospheric attenuation modeled by MODTRAN 5~\cite{berk2005modtran} for a ``rural'' profile with \SI{5}{\km} visibility, and Hufnagel--Valley model of atmospheric turbulence at sea-level.
 Photonic states were simulated in a 7-dimensional Fock-space (0 to 6 photons).
 Intrinsic reduction in quantum visibility was included via an operation equivalent to a small rotation.

-Detector count rate statistics were calculated using assumed EPS pair production rate of \SI{100}{\mega pairs/s} and a \SI{0.5}{\ns} coincidence window.
-Intervals where the simulated measurement visibility was below 85\% were filtered out (see Ref.~\cite{Erven2012}).
-For the present analysis, we aggregated the remaining statistics at each pass, and sorted these by the maximum elevation achieved by the satellite with respect to the ground station for that pass.
+Detector count rate statistics were calculated using assumed EPS pair production rate of \SI{100}{\mega pairs/s} via spontaneous parametric down-conversion (SPDC) pumped at $\epsilon=0.22$ (corresponding to a mean 0.1 pairs per pulse---see Ref.~\cite{Bourgoin2013}) with 98\% intrinsic entanglement visibility, and a \SI{0.5}{\ns} coincidence window.
+Such a source is challenging, but possible with current techniques on ground (for uplink), and can be reasonably foreseen as achievable with expected advances for space platforms (for downlink).
+Intervals, where the simulated measurement visibility was below 85\%, were filtered out (see Ref.~\cite{Erven2012}).
+In this analysis, we aggregate the remaining statistics at each pass and sorted these by the maximum elevation achieved by the satellite with respect to the ground station for that pass.

 In Figure~\ref{fig:mean and std of nets}(a) and (b) we show the secret key generated for passes with different maximum elevation in the downlink and uplink configurations respectively for entanglement-based BBM92.
-For the new results we use the finite key analysis form from Ref.~\cite{lim2021security}, with stricter security parameter $10^{-10}$ and error correction efficiency 1.18 to compute the secure key lengths.
-Notably in the uplink case, the new analysis techniques achieve almost 1/4 better key lengths for the same losses near zenith, while also accessing positive key lengths for passes with lower maximum elevations than the old analysis could tolerate (even with its more lenient $10^{-9}$ security parameter).
-We may also compare these results with the CQT-Sat downlink scenario where finite key analysis is performed with the same parameters.
-Notably, the secret key size is considerably greater---we expect this is largely a consequence of the faster source rate and assumed enhancements to intrinsic QBER and pointing accuracy, coupled with the highly nonlinear effect of finite-size statistical analysis.
+We use the finite key analysis from Ref.~\cite{lim2021security}, with security parameter $10^{-10}$ and error correction efficiency 1.18 to compute the secure key lengths.
+Note that in comparison with the analysis done in Ref.~\cite{Bourgoin2013}, the secret key size is considerably greater---we expect this is largely a consequence of the faster source rate and assumed enhancements to intrinsic QBER and pointing accuracy, coupled with the highly nonlinear effect of finite-size statistical analysis.